Incorage/portfolio/README.md

-# Roman Ushakov Landing Page
+# Roman Ushakov landing page

-Production-ready responsive landing page built from the supplied Figma frames.
+This is my portfolio website

 ## Stack